-You may transfer from this programme onto the four-year Integrated Masters programme, the MArc, should you wish to do so, subject to satisfactory academic performance.
+You will begin the programme registered as a candidate for a BSc degree.
+During the course it may be possible to transfer to the BA programme, subject to approval by the Director of Programmes in Archaeology.
+You may also transfer onto the four-year Intergrated Masters programme, the MSci Archaeology, should you wish to do so, subject to satisfactory academic performance.

-The programme is divided into modules eight being taken at each Part.
+The programme is divided into modules, eight being taken at each part.
 Usually four modules are taken in each semester but a 3/5 split is possible if agreed between you and your tutor.
 Module selection needs to be agreed with your tutor/the Programme Coordinators in light of pre-requisites and required levels of study.
-Single modules have a credit value of 7.5 ECTS (15 CATS); you may also encounter double modules, which have a value of 15 ECTS (30 CATS).
-Each part has a total credit value of 60 ECTS (120 CATS).
+Single modules have a value of 7.5 ECTS (15 CATS); you may also encounter, double modules, which have a value of 15 ECTS (30 CATS).
+Each part has a value of 60 ECTS (120 CATS).

-The expected exit award is a BA, and to achieve this you must gain 180 ECTS (360 CATS).
-If you successfully complete 60 ECTS (120 CATS) in Part 1, you will be eligible for a Certificate of Higher Education, and if you complete 120 ECTS (240 CATS) in Parts 1 and 2 you will be eligible for a Diploma of Higher Education.
+The expected exit award is a BSc, and to achieve this you must gain 180 ECTS (360 CATS).
+If you successfully complete 60 ECTS (120 CATS) at Part 1, you will be eligible for a Certificate of Higher Education, and if you complete 120 ECTS (240 CATS) in Parts 1 and 2 you will be eligible for a Diploma of Higher Education.
 Progression between part 1, 2 and 3 requires progressively greater sophistication of approach to the various assessment tasks, together with typically greater independence of study.